PliegerNicolas/philosophers/README.md

 A 42 school project.
 It's purpose is to teach the student about threads and mutexes (standard version).
 And forks and semaphores (bonus version).

+/!\ After verification, if the results are as expected or not depends on the performances of the computer.
+This version is incorrect.

 ## Standard version

 #### Subject :